killme2008/clj-xmemcached/README.md

 ### Transcoders

-We use [SerializationTranscoder](http://xmemcached.googlecode.com/svn/trunk/apidocs/net/rubyeye/xmemcached/transcoders/SerializingTranscoder.html) by default,it will encode/decode values using java serialization.
+We use [SerializationTranscoder](http://xmemcached.googlecode.com/svn/trunk/apidocs/net/rubyeye/xmemcached/transcoders/SerializingTranscoder.html) by default,it will encode/decode values by java serialization.
 But since `0.2.2`, we provide a new transcoder `clj-json-transcoder` to encode/decode values using [clojure.data.json](https://github.com/clojure/data.json).It is suitable to integrate with other systems written in other languages.

 ### Example